The Saint Louis University Division of Cardiology enjoys a rich tradition in training future cardiologists.

 Within the three-year fellowship program, our fellows are all eligible for American Board of Internal Medicine (ABIM) cardiovascular disease board certification.
 Many are also eligible for advanced certification in echocardiography through the National Board of Echocardiography and nuclear medicine through the Certification Board of Nuclear Cardiology.

 The program focuses on inpatient training at SSM Health Saint Louis University Hospital and the VA Saint Louis Health Care System - John Cochran Division.
-Outpatient experiences are also obtained at multiple sites with the St. Louis region.
+Outpatient experiences are also obtained at multiple sites within the St. Louis region.

 Training takes place in two distinct phases.
 The first 24 months are dedicated to providing level I exposure to all elements of cardiology.
 The last 12 months are set aside to achieve level II procedural expertise in some focused areas of cardiology.
 The overall length of experiences is dictated by the American College of Cardiology Training Task Force COCATS document.